docb/dbRackSequencer/README.md

 - It does not provide 4 Tracks but a chainable expander to have an arbitrary count of tracks.
 - Polyphonic inputs for the probability and CV Values are provided
 - The CV Range can be adjusted in the menu
-- Quantize to semis cna be turned on in the menu.
+- Quantize to semis can be turned on in the menu.
 - The probability for skipping a step is in the range of 0-100% and independent of the Glide and Rst.
 - If the Rst is on and the step is not skipped then it resets the sequence to the first step in forward and pendulum mode and to the last step in backward mode.